Edzhevit/GameStore/README.md

 * Logged in users can buy games that are added to the shopping cart and those games are added to the profile of the user and cannot be bought for second time.
 * Administrators can add, edit or delete games.
 * Basic user can not add, edit or delete game.

-## 1.Design the Database
-Design entity classes and create a database to hold the users, games and orders.
-## 2.Implement User Registration, Login and Logout
+## 1.Implemented User Registration, Login and Logout
 The guest users can register and log in.
 * RegisterUser|email|password|confirmPassword|fullName - This command adds new user to the database in case of valid parameters.
 Otherwise, prints appropriate message informing why the user cannot be registered.
 The requirements for valid parameters are: